aosabook/500lines/template-engine/chapter.md

 Each template is converted into a `render_function` function that takes a dictionary of data called the context.
 The body of the function starts by unpacking the data from the context into local names, because they are faster for repeated use.
-We use locals with a `c_` prefix so that we can use other local names without fear of collisions.
+All the context data goes into locals with a `c_` prefix so that we can use other local names without fear of collisions.

-The result of the template will be a string, but the fastest way to build a string from parts is to create a list of strings, and join them together at the end.  `result` will be the list of strings.
+The result of the template will be a string.
+The fastest way to build a string from parts is to create a list of strings, and join them together at the end.  `result` will be the list of strings.
 Because we're going to add strings to this list, we capture its `append` and `extend` methods in the local names `result_append` and `result_extend`.
 The last local we create is a `to_str` shorthand for the `str` built-in.

-These shortcuts probably look unusual, let's look at them more closely.
+These kinds of shortcuts are unusual, let's look at them more closely.
 In Python, a method call on an object like `result.append("hello")` is executed in two steps.
-First, the append attribute is fetched from the result object: `result.append`.
+First, the append attribute is fetched from the result object:
+`result.append`.
 Then the value fetched is invoked as a function, passing it the argument `"hello"`.
-Although we're all used to seeing those steps performed together, they really are separate, and if you save the result of the first step, you can perform the second step on the saved value.
-So these two Python snippets do the same
+Although we're used to seeing those steps performed together, they really are separate.
+If you save the result of the first step, you can perform the second step on the saved value.
+So these two Python snippets do the same thing:
-thing:

 ```
 # The way we're used to seeing it: